jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 1. One syllable has a single final-consonant and a single initial-consonant whenever possible.
    * E.g. kŭatro is kŭat-ro, not kŭa-tro.
    * E.g. kast has to be kast.
 However, Mundolingŭo word forming evades the case for most times.
-   * J and ŭ do not count as final-constant here.
+   * J and ŭ do not count as final-consonant here.
+They also do not count as the second, third etc. initial-consonant.
 1. Preferably break between two non-j-ŭ-consonants.
 E.g. kŭatro is kŭat-ro, not kŭa-tro.
 1. Do not break j or ŭ from the vowel directly before it, unless in the case of the following statement.
    * E.g. oja is oj-a, not o-ja.